dibyenduroy/ringcentral-vm-broadcast/README.md

     * max file size: 20Mb
 	* min duration: 3 sec
 	* max duration: 3 min
-	* max number of voicemails in the library: 100 (not deleted)
+	* max number of voicemails in the library: 100 (not deleted) (This number can be changed if needed)
 	* supported formats: audio/mpeg, audio/mp3, audio/wav, audio/x-wav

-  *Open Questions
-	1. Is 100 the Max VM Library Limit for a Account?*